 Zig Zag Café (1501 Western Ave Ste 202, Seattle)

-Zig Zag Café serves handcrafted cocktails and gourmet dishes in a stylish space tucked away behind a flight of steps near Pike Place Market.
-If you like a charming atmosphere, you should visit this Parisian-style Seattle café.
+Zig Zag Café serves craft cocktails and gourmet fare in an elegant space tucked behind a staircase near Pike Place Market.
+If you like a charming atmosphere, you should visit this Parisian-style Seattle cafe.

 Attentive and timely service, fine drinks, a wonderfully sophisticated interior ambiance and an inviting outdoor terrace draw visitors to this cozy cocktail bar.
 A late night menu of salads, sandwiches, flatbreads, homemade pies and seafood is served until 1am.
 This venue is a popular place to meet people of all ages who love good food, drink and fun.